-- Draw a diagram of a seed on the board (see Lesson #14). - Discuss the parts of the seed with special emphasis on the embryo (baby plant) and how that is the part that grows into a grown-up plant.
+- Draw a diagram of a seed on the board (see Lesson #14). - Discuss the parts of the seed with special emphasis on the baby plant and how that is the part that grows up out of the soil into a grown up plant.